porla/docs/docs/scripting/workflows/actions/torrent_flags.md

 # `TorrentFlags`

-The `TorrentFlags` action can set or unset various libtorrent flags.
+The `TorrentFlags` action can set or unset various libtorrent flags on a per-torrent basis.
 It's an advanced action and should be used with care, but is useful for toggling the _auto managed_ state on torrents for example.

 ## Inputs